HartlandRobotics/ArduinoIntroduction/_posts/2014-11-21-components.md

 Your kit includes a small breadboard.
 We have several extra, larger breadboards.
 We also have breadboard shields as well as solder boards for you to use.

-## Batteries and Charger
+## Batteries
 ![9v]({{ site.baseurl }}/assets/components/9v.jpg)
 ![AA]({{ site.baseurl }}/assets/components/aa.jpg)
 ![AA clip]({{ site.baseurl }}/assets/components/aa-clip.jpg)

-Your kit includes a 9V battery, which is necessary to power your higher-power devices (servos, motors, etc).
-Should you spend all the energy in your battery, we have some extra 9V batteries.
-We also have several AA batteries and 4x clips (6V).
-We also have some high-capacity rechargeable batteries in stock.
+Your kit includes four AA batteries.
+Should you spend all the energy in your battery, we have some extra batteries for you to use.
+We also have several 9V batteries and clips.